uraimo/SwiftyGPIO/README.md

 If you prefer starting with a real project instead of just reading documentation, more than a few tutorials are available online.

-If you are using Swift 3.0 and the latest version of SwiftyGPIO, [Cameron Perry has a great step by step guide](http://mistercameron.com/2016/06/accessing-raspberry-pi-gpio-pins-with-swift/) on how to setup a Raspberry Pi for Swift and using a led and a temperature sensor.
+If you are using Swift 3.x and the latest version of SwiftyGPIO, [Cameron Perry has a great step by step guide](http://mistercameron.com/2016/06/accessing-raspberry-pi-gpio-pins-with-swift/) on how to setup a Raspberry Pi for Swift and using a led and a temperature sensor.

-If you are still using Swift 2.x and need a practical example of how to use SwiftyGPIO (get it from [the specific 2.x branch](https://github.com/uraimo/SwiftyGPIO/tree/swift-2.2)), Joe from iachievedit has written a [fantastic tutorial](http://dev.iachieved.it/iachievedit/raspberry-pi-2-gpio-with-swiftygpio/) that will explain everything you need to know.

-Additional tutorials are also available in [中文](http://swift.gg/2016/04/01/raspberry-pi-2-gpio-with-swiftygpio/), [日本語](https://ja.ngs.io/2016/06/01/swifty-gpio/) and [Tiếng Việt](https://techmaster.vn/posts/34237/lap-trinh-swift-tren-raspberry-pi).

 ## Usage